machanism-org/machai/README.md

 | techStack | array | A collection of technologies, frameworks, tools, and runtimes that are used by the artifact (e.g.: Docker, Kubernetes, Java). |
 | customizations | array | Developer extension points provided by the artifact, including classes, interfaces, and configurable options. |
 | studs | array | Definitions of interfaces or abstract classes that are designed to be extended or implemented by other modules. |

+## Semantic Search

+When the user queries the system, the vector database utilizes its semantic indexes to identify the most relevant results — finding libraries or related components based on "intent" rather than exact matches.
+The user is notified of the availability of the requested files or relevant results.

 ##  CLI